DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 \"active\" listening or \"reflective\" listening, which basically involve mimicking what another person says.
 That kind of listening is skill-based, truncated from character and relationship, and often insults those \"listened\" to in such a way.
-It is also essentially autobiographical.
-If you practice those techniques, you may not project your autobiography in the actual interaction, but your motive in listening is autobiographical.
 You listen with reflective skills, but you listen with intent to reply, to control, to manipulate.
 When I say empathic listening, I mean listening with intent to understand.
 I mean seeking first to understand, to really understand.
 It\'s an entirely different paradigm.

 Empathic (from empathy) listening gets inside another person\'s frame of reference.
 You look out through it, you see the world the way they see